eme64/blog/_posts/2023-02-22-SuperWord-Introduction.md

 The `adjacent` memory accesses are an obvious starting point, as we would like them to be in the same vector operation, in the correct order.
 We take an inductive approach, and seed the `PackSet` with `pairs of adjacent independent isomorphic` memory operations.

-Assumption: "In practive, nearly every memory reference is directly adjacent to at most two other references."
+Assumption: "In practice, nearly every memory reference is directly adjacent to at most two other references."
 One left, one right of it.

-Futher: duplicates should be removed by redundant load/store elimination (I guess that would be `LoadNode::Identity` and `StoreNode::Identity`).
+Further: duplicates should be removed by redundant load/store elimination (I guess that would be `LoadNode::Identity` and `StoreNode::Identity`).

-Note: in the Hotspot JVM implementation, the `alignment analysis` is performed only at this stage, it is mixed into the same loop.
+Note: in the HotSpot JVM implementation, the `alignment analysis` is performed only at this stage, it is mixed into the same loop.

 **Algorithm Step 3: Extend PackSet (to non memory nodes)**